somedatapacket/docs.humio.com/content/parsers/tagging.md

 We could now create a [view]({{< ref "views.md" >}}) for the users that don't have access rights to look at the data marked as `secret=true`.

 Note that we created a new field as part of the parsing process which was then used to tag the incoming events.
-Had I not defined `secret` as a tagging field the view would still work perfectly fine.
-In fact I would get the exact same results - albeit without the performance enhancement of the tag based search.
+Had we not defined `secret` as a tagging field the view would still work perfectly fine.
+In fact we would get the exact same results - albeit without the performance enhancement of the tag based search.